Shopify/remote-dom/README.md

 </html>
 ```

 Next, let’s create the document that will be loaded into the iframe.
 It will use another utility provided by `@remote-ui/core`, `RemoteMutationObserver`, which extends the browser’s [`MutationObserver` interface](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) in order to communicate changes to the host.
+Create a `RemoteMutationObserver`, and call its `observe()` method on the element that contains the elements you want to synchronize with the host:

 ```html
 <!doctype html>